Luminous171/Project_3/README.md

 ## 1. Introduction <a name="Introduction"></a>

-In this project, we replicated the loan syndication process using smart contracts built on the Ethereum blockchain.
-Loan syndication is the process of involving a group of lenders in funding various portions of a loan for a single borrower.
+In this project, we replicate the loan syndication process using smart contracts built on the Ethereum blockchain.
+Loan syndication is the process of involving a group of lenders in funding portions of a loan for a single borrower.
 It most often occurs when the borrower requires an amount that is too large for any single bank to provide.

 ![Primer](Images/primer.png)